 However, one Force re-submitted the film with DVD extras (directors commentary etc) but no edits, the film was re-considered, and eventually granted an R classification.
 "It is important to note that the DVD version is a modified version from the versions that have been refused classification in the past," reveals Clark.
 "The decision was R with consumer advice 'Strong Sexual Violence' for the DVD release.

 According to the Board report, "In making this decision to classify the modified version of the film R, the Board considered a range of issues, including the age of the film (1978), the community's tolerance of similar films that examine sexual violence within a non-exploitative context, and the contextual information supplied through such additional material as the directors commentary (which examines the film in a serious context)".

 This was the first time we have seen the OFLC use this type of reasoning to pass a film.
-It is this type of explanation that the British censors are masters of.
-It throws up a question that really needs to be answered.
+It is this type of explanation that the British censor often uses.

 If the original submission was Refused Classification then this must have meant that all the old VHS releases remained banned as none of them contained any extras.
 Whatever the answer was, credit must be given to the OFLC for passing the film once more.

 If you wondered why the excellent Joe Bob Briggs commentary track contained the following out of date comment about the film.